-Audit and assurance
+Audit and Assurance

-Grant Thornton Australia delivers a responsive director-led service for audit clients, taking the time to understand each client's business.
+Grant Thornton Australia delivers a responsive, director-led service for all audit clients, taking the time to understand each client's business.

-Our investment in technical resources and training empowers us to proactively identify potential issues that may be encountered by our clients and deal with them in a planned and considered way.
+Our global investment in technical resources and training empowers us to proactively identify potential issues that our clients may encounter and deal with them in a planned and considered way.

-As members of Grant Thornton International, we deliver a seamless and efficient global audit utilising a common audit methodology and our state of the art Voyager software platform globally, with audit files easily transferred between Grant Thornton member firms to minimise coordination costs for international clients.
-We use a webbased global independence and conflict check system to ensure independence, prior to undertaking work.
+As members of Grant Thornton International, we deliver a seamless and efficient global audit.
+Our global audit methodology and state of the art Voyager software platform allows audit files to be easily and safely transferred between Grant Thornton member firms to minimise coordination costs for international clients.
+We use a web-based global independence and conflict check system to ensure the independence of all our staff, prior to undertaking any work.